Skip to main content

 A Tenant Can Break Their Lease Without Penalty

-Breaking a long-term lease comes with many legal and financial repercussions.
+Breaking a long-term or fixed-term lease comes with many legal and financial repercussions.
 However, that isn’t the case when operating a month-to-month agreement, so long as the tenant serves the proper notice.

 Also, as a landlord, you may be able to end a month-to-month lease whenever you see fit.
 Summer is especially a great time to do so for two good reasons.
 One, demand for rental housing is usually high and two, a larger prospective tenant pool usually means a higher likelihood of landing a great tenant.